- 1 Cognitive rehabilitation activities for children with ADHD

 - 1.11 10.
 Step by Step

-As promised—when talking about the symptoms, diagnosis, and treatment of ADHD—in today’s blog, NeuronUP recommends cognitive rehabilitation activities for children with ADHD.
+We have already talked about the symptoms, diagnosis, and treatment of ADHD and today, on the occasion of ADHD World Awareness Day, NeuronUP recommends cognitive rehabilitation activities for children with ADHD.
 The following exercises are mainly focused on executive functions and attention.

 Cognitive rehabilitation activities for children with ADHD